Treatment Duration

 Issues with bile ducts

 Liver transplant failure occurs when the transplanted liver malfunctions or is rejected by the body.
 It can lead to severe complications like liver failure.
-Additional treatments, such as a repeat transplant or supportive measures, may be necessary, and in some cases, failure can be fatal.

 Up to 30 out of 100 liver transplant recipients may experience rejection, with the highest risk occurring in the first six months post-transplant.
 Chronic rejection occurs in around 2 out of every 100 patients.